 - Garlic – There’s no roasting garlic necessary for this Homemade Garlic Bread Recipe.
 Phew — that’s irritatingly time-consuming task.
 Just a couple of cloves freshly minced garlic, straight into the Garlic Bread Spread is all you need!

 - Parsley – You can use fresh or dried parsley, but keep in mind dried herbs are stronger than fresh herbs.
 If using dried parsley, you’ll need just under 2 teaspoons.

 HOW TO MAKE HOMEMADE GARLIC BREAD

-You can go about cutting the bread one of two ways: Either cut it down the middle lengthwise or cut it crosswise into toasts.
-I prefer my garlic bread to be cut into toasts cause the outside gets all crispy and the inside stays nice and soft, and it is overall completely heavenly.
-However, slicing the loaf down the center and baking it that way is also perfectly acceptable and delicious.
+You can go about cutting the bread one of two ways: Cut it down the middle lengthwise or cut it crosswise into toasts.
+If you cut them into Garlic Toasts, you’re guaranteed a crispy, crunchy exterior while the inside stays nice and soft.
+Yes, please.

 An easy homemade garlic bread recipe featuring a simple garlic bread spread made up of butter, oil, garlic, and Parmesan cheese.

 - 1 pound French sticks, a baguette, Italian white bread, or a standard loaf of French Bread (see notes of using French bread)